milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Access Transparency: Access Transparency captures near real-time logs of manual, targeted accesses by Google administrators, and serves them to customers via their Cloud Logging account.

 Assured Workloads: Assured Workloads provides functionality to create security controls that are enforced on your cloud environment.
 These security controls can assist with your compliance requirements (for example, FedRAMP Moderate).

+Audit Manager: Audit Manager provides customers with a shared responsibility matrix for selective compliance standards which Audit Manager supports through Google Cloud Platform.It enables customers to perform compliance assessments against their workloads and generate evidence to support compliance audits.

 Binary Authorization: Binary Authorization helps customers ensure that only signed and explicitly-authorized workload artifacts are deployed to their production environments.
 It offers tools for customers to formalize and codify secure supply chain policies for their organizations.